 A property manager can cost approximately 7-10% of your total rental income each week, which is a factor that causes some people to question this option.
 However, the services that a good property manager provides can be worth far more than this fee.
 Renting a property requires a lot of work and a high level of commitment, which many property owners don’t have the time or the inclination to put in.
 A good property manager will handle all the headaches and downsides of renting for you, making life potentially much easier.

-You’ll want to make sure that you find someone who will work hard to protect your investment.
+When it comes to finding the best agent for your rental property, you’ll want to make sure that you find someone who will work hard to protect your investment.
 Compare agent qualifications, and make sure you find someone who specialises in property management.

 One of the first reasons to consider hiring a real estate agent that specialises in property management is that they help provide a buffer between you and your tenant.
 If there are any problems with late payments or damaged property, the agent deals with these issues so that you can avoid any unpleasant confrontations.